hpesoj/neo-types/README.md

 The value of Neo objects can be explicitly left undefined.
 Undefined objects are _never_ initialized to zero in any context.

-    neo_double d = undefined;
+    neo::double_ d = neo::undefined;

 > Rationale: Initialization to zero, while a sensible default, can be costly when many objects must be initialized.
 Giving the option to forego initialization allows us to _not pay for what we don't use_.
 In addition, Neo objects may be left uninitialized in contexts where fundamental objects would always be initialized to zero.

-> Note: Copying undefined objects is undefined behaviour.
-Be extra careful when using `undefined`.
+> Note: Copying uninitialized objects is undefined behaviour.
+Be extra careful when using `neo::undefined`.
 This feature is intended for cases where extreme optimization is required.
 Generally, default construction is what you should use.

-### Move Behaviour

-Moving a fundamental object is the same as copying it.
-Moving a Neo object sets the moved-from object to zero.

-    neo_uint a = 15u;
-    neo_uint b = std::move(a);
-    assert(a == 0u);

-> Rationale: Zeroing the data members of a moved-from object is more often than not the desired behaviour.
-Making this the default behaviour allows the use of default move constructors.
-Data members may be manually copied if extreme efficiency is required.

-> Note: This is probably the most contoversial feature of this library at the moment.
-It may be removed in the future if I decide that this is not reasonable default behaviour.

 ### No Implicit Narrowing Conversions

 Fundamental objects may implicitly convert from type `T` to type `U`, where all values representable by type `T` may be represented by type `U` (widening conversions).
 You must use `static_cast` to explicitly convert from type `T` to type `U` when some values representable by type `T` may not be represented by type `U` (narrowing conversions).

+    int value = 1;
-    neo_short s = neo_int();   // invalid: short cannot represent all int values
+    neo::short_ = value + 10; // error: short cannot represent all int values

-    neo_int   i = neo_uint();  // invalid: int cannot represent all uint values
-    neo_uint  u = neo_int();   // invalid: uint cannot represent all int values

-    neo_float f = neo_int();   // invalid: float cannot accurately represent all int values
-    neo_int   i = neo_float(); // invalid: int cannot represent all float values

 > Rationale: Implicit narrowing conversions may result in unexpected loss and/or corruption of information.
 If the programmer must explicitly perform narrowing conversions, they are forced to consider the potential dangers and, hopefully, ensure the correctness of their code.

+### No Mixing Signed and Unsigned Types

+Signed and unsigned Neo types do not implicitly convert to each other, and cannot be mixed in the same arithmetic expression.

+    neo::int_ foo(neo::int_ offset, neo::size count) {
+        return offset + count; // error: mixing of signed and unsigned types }

-> Note that even though some conversions from unsigned to signed integer types (e.g. `std::uint16_t` to `std::int32_t`) are widening, they not implicitly allowed.
+> Rationale: Even though some conversions from unsigned to signed integer types (e.g. `std::uint16_t` to `std::int32_t`) are widening, they not implicitly allowed.
 This is because signed and unsigned integers have different arithmetic behaviours (unsigned types use modulo arithmetic), and allowing implicit conversion can have surprising results.

 ### No Conversion To Bool

 The fundamental type, `bool`, is an integral type, and as such may implicitly convert to and from other numeric types.
-The Neo type, `neo_bool`, cannot implicitly _or_ explicitly convert to numeric types.
+The Neo type, `neo::bool_`, cannot implicitly _or_ explicitly convert to numeric types.

-    if (neo_int()) {} // invalid
-    if (neo_uint()) {} // invalid
-    if (neo_float()) {} // invalid
+    void foo(neo::int_ value) {
+        if (value) { // error: not a boolean expression …

 > Rationale: `bool` is an integral type for compatibility with C, where the boolean values `true` and `false` were represented by the integer values `1` and `0` respectively.
 Conceptually, `true` and `false` have no corresponding integer values (they may be represented by any two numbers), and simply represent the result of a logical or boolean operation.